Skip to main content

 Source: IRA

-Percentage of first-time students from six-years prior who graduated before the start of the their seventh year; only students who were full-time during their first fall semester are included
+Percentage of first-time students from six-years prior who graduated before the start of their seventh year; only students who were full-time during their first fall semester are included

 • Hidden Populations